-I am a biocultural anthropologist studying how colonialism and imperialism in the Americas impact people’s DNA and the landscapes we live in.
+I am a biocultural anthropologist studying how colonialism, imperialism, and their resistors shape our DNA and the landscapes in which we live.
 I completed my Ph.D. in 2017 at the University of Texas at Austin.
 Prior to joining the faculty at Mason, I completed a three year postdoctoral fellowship with the Neukom Institute for Computational Science and the Department of Anthropology at Dartmouth College.
-In addition to working within the Department of Sociology and Anthropology and Women and Gender Studies at Mason, I am also affiliated with the Indigenous STS Lab in the Faculty of Native Studies at the University of Alberta and am also a core founding faculty member of the Summer internship for INdigenous peoples in Genomics (SING) Canada.
+In addition to working within the Department of Sociology and Anthropology and Women and Gender Studies at Mason, I am also affiliated with the Indigenous Science, Technology, and Society Lab in the Faculty of Native Studies at the University of Alberta and am also a core founding faculty member of the Summer internship for INdigenous peoples in Genomics (SING) Canada.

 Smith RWA.
-In press.
+2021.
 Imperial Terroir: Toward A Queer Molecular Ecology of Colonial Masculinities.
-Current Anthropology. [invited by Wenner-Gren]
+Current Anthropology.

 Smith RWA, Springs L, Reynolds AW, Bolnick DA.
-In press.
+2020.
 Making Kin in a Postgenomic World: Indigenous Belonging after the Genome.
 In: Daniels: In and Beyond the Law.
 Nathalie Kermoal and Chris Andersen, eds.
 Edmonton: University of Alberta Press.

 Tung TA, Smith RWA, Creanza N, Monroe C, Bolnick DA, Kemp BM.
 2020.
 Constrained Agency while Negotiating Spanish Colonialism: A Bioarchaeological, Isotopic, and Ancient DNA Study of the Vinchos Cave Mummies, Ayacucho, Peru.
 Bioarchaeology International.